 (2008) Satoshi Nakamoto and Bitcoin

 In August 2008, the Internet domain bitcoin.org was registered and it remains the homepage of the most famous cryptocurrency.
-On 31 October of the same year, a person or organization under the pseudonym of Satoshi Nakamoto published a scientific article titled Bitcoin: A Peer-to-Peer Electronic Cash System.
+On 31 October of the same year, a person or organization under the pseudonym of Satoshi Nakamoto published a scientific paper titled Bitcoin: A Peer-to-Peer Electronic Cash System.

 To this day, no one knows who Satoshi Nakamoto is, so his identity has grown a lot of myths and theories of the plot.
 The high probability is that his identity will always remain unknown.